 Getting more done is good.
 But how do you know whether you’re working on the right things?

 The Eisenhower matrix is a way to categorize and prioritize items on your to-do list according to their urgency and importance.
-It’s named after one of our most productive presidents.
-Dwight D. Eisenhower fought Nazis in WWII before becoming president.
-After, he started NASA and DARPA, signed the Civil Rights Act of 1957, and forcefully integrated public schools in Little Rock, Arkansas.
+It’s named after one of our most productive presidents: Dwight D. Eisenhower.
+Before becoming president, he fought Nazis in WWII.
+Then after, he started NASA and DARPA, signed the Civil Rights Act of 1957, and forcefully integrated public schools in Little Rock, Arkansas.
 His secret?
 Among other things, he relied on the Eisenhower Matrix.

 To use it, create a box with four quadrants:

-Slack apps like Priority Matrix help you take items straight from Slack and formats them into a matrix, so you always know what to work on next.
+Priority Matrix helps you take items straight from Slack and formats them into a matrix, so you always know what to work on next.

 Slack apps for Focus Time

 There aren’t a ton of universals in productivity, but one of them is that focus matters.
 Multitasking is actually a myth.
 “Multitasking” is just task switching quickly.
 And those switching costs add up, eroding up to 40% of your productive time.
-That’s due to “attention residue,” or the tendency of our brains to keep thinking about the previous task for up to 25 minutes after we stop working on it.
+That’s due to “attention residue,” aka our brain’s tendency to keep thinking about the previous task for up to 25 minutes after we stop working on it.

 That’s why productivity nerds like Cal Newport and Nir Eyal argue that deep, productive work requires chunks of uninterrupted time that are at least two hours, ideally longer, to reduce unnecessary switching costs.
 At Clockwise, we call two or more hours of uninterrupted work time Focus Time.